MIROC-DOC/model_description/draft/p-intro.md

 3. Altitude

-The altitude $z$ is evaluated in the same way as the calculation of the geopotential for mechanical processes.
+The altitude $z$ is evaluated in the same way as the calculation of the geopotential height in the dynamics.

 $$
   z = \frac{\Phi}{g}